viets-software-club/truffle-ai/README.md

 ### `gateway`

 A golang gateway server, that authenticates any requests and proxies them to the Supabase GraphQL API or `graphql-server`.
 It also accepts userapikey headers to identify a user and give him access to the app's API infrastructure.

-### `graphql-gateway`

-An http proxy server that takes a request header `x-server` and proxies the request to the correct server based on the header value.
-It also does authentication and accepts userapikeys to identify a user.

 ### `graphql-server`